acoli-repo/AURIS/guidelines/discourse-extension/discourse.md

 	- P1: I can never find my remote control.
 P2: That’s [because] they don’t have a fixed place.
 (Reason, not Inform, from Butt & Prasad 2016)

+## Troubleshooting

+- pairwise discourse markers: Annotate independently.
+As both parts refer to each other, this creates a cycle in the annotation.

+	- (22) **On the one hand**, Mr. Front says, it would be misguided to sell into “a classic panic.” **On the other hand**, it’s not necessarily a good time to jump in and buy.
+(PDTB2, 2415)

+- discourse markers of attribution verbs: If a discourse marker is (correctly or not) attached to an attribution verb, but the main predicate of an utterance is a dependent of the attribution verb, this discourse marker is taken to refer to the main predicate.
+The primary discourse marker is identified by means of the following preferences:

+	- MAIN CLAUSE > DEPENDENT CLAUSE > DEPENDENT of DEPENDENT CLAUSE
+	- within a clause: first > second

+	- (22) **On the one hand**, Mr. Front says, it would be misguided to sell into “a classic panic.”

+- Apparent cases of multiple utterance.
+In the following example, utterances 4.-7. constitute an elaboration of 3.
+However, we adopt the SDRT view on such constellations, that is, if 4 elaborates 3 and 5 elaborates 3, a narration relation hold between 4 and 5.
+Because we annotate the closest anchor for each utterance, only the narration is to be annotated, but not the elaboration.
+(Note that these are SDRT relations, but the argumentation holds for ISO SemAF labels, as well.)

+	(83)
+		1. Legal controversies in America have a way of assuming a symbolic significance far exceeding what is involved in the particular case.
+		2. They speak volumes about the state of our society at a given moment.
+		3. It has always been so.
+		4. **[Implicit = for example]** In the 1920s, a young schoolteacher, John T. Scopes, volunteered to be a guinea pig in a test case sponsored by the American Civil Liberties Union to challenge a ban on the teaching of evolution imposed by the Tennessee Legislature.
+		5. The result was a world-famous trial exposing profound cultural conflicts in American life between the “smart set,” whose spokesman was H.L.
+Mencken, and the religious fundamentalists, whom Mencken derided as benighted primitives.
+		6. Few now recall the actual outcome:
+		7. Scopes was convicted and fined $100, and his conviction was reversed on appeal because the fine was excessive under Tennessee law.
+(PDTB2, 0946)

+- multiple clauses as anchors: In AURIS, the anchor must be a single utterance (resp., its main predicate).
+If a discourse connective seems to take a _sequence_ of utterances as anchors, chose the closest candidate anchor with which a relation can be established.
+However, plausibility overrides proximity.
+In the example below, the third sentence _could_ is in a contrast relation with the first as well as the second.
+However, the second seems to elaborate with anecdotal evidence on the first, so the main reason for surprisal in the third utterance is not the karaoke ban, but the general poor condition.
+So, annotate 1 as an anchor.
+(The situation may be different if karaoke is the main topic of the article.)

+	- (56)
+		1. Here in this new center for Japanese assembly plants just across the border from San Diego, turnover is dizzying, infrastructure shoddy, bureaucracy intense.
+		2. Evn after-hours drag; “karaoke” bars, where Japanese revelers sing over recorded music, are prohibited by Mexico’s powerful musicians union.
+		3. **Still**, 20 Japanese companies, including giants such as Sanyo Industries Corp., Matsushita Electronics Components Corp. and Sony Corp. have set up shop in the state of Northern Baja California.
+(PDTB2, 0300)

+	> Note: This is different from PDTB, where, instead, a minimality principle applies.

 ## Appendix: List of diagnostic discourse markers

 You can use the following list to confirm whether a discourse relation holds.
 If you can use these discourse markers in place of the explicit discourse marker or the alternative lexicalization at hand, or insert them into a sentence without implicit discourse marker, take this as an indicator that the respective discourse relation holds.